zacharycohn/acqstack-journeymap/_pages/external-clients/agreements.md

 ### Who is involved in this stage?

-TTS - Acquisitions Team, Agreements Team, Finance Team NCR - OGC/Legal, Project Manager
+- TTS: Acquisitions Team, Agreements Team, Finance Team
+- NCR: OGC/Legal, Project Manager
-Partner agency - Legal, Project Team
+- Partner agency: Legal, Project Team

 ### What needs to happen to get us out of this stage?
 1. Tasks done
-	- Finalize IAA.
+	- Finalize IAA
 2. Documents created
 	- SOW
 	- 7600A